Chicago Accident Lawyers Representing People Injured By Drunk Drivers

-Even with all the laws and education that is directed at stopping drinking and driving, there are still an astronomical amount of deaths and injuries due to this dangerous activity.
-When a drunk driver causes a Chicago auto accident, Rosenfeld Injury Lawyers is a law firm committed to holding the operator fully accountable for our clients injuries.
+Even with all the laws and education over the devastation results of drinking and driving, thousands of deaths and injuries still occur by the dangerous activity every year.
+When a drunk driver causes a Chicago auto accident, Rosenfeld Injury Lawyers remain committed to holding the driver fully accountable and legally responsible for our client's injuries.

 In 2009, Illinois had 381 fatalities where the driver was over the legal limit for blood alcohol content (DUI).
-Although Illinois has clear, concise laws against drinking and driving and enforces these laws, tragedies still occur.
-Since 1995, Illinois has had what it calls “Zero Tolerance Law” for underage drinking and driving; meaning no amount of alcohol is allowed for those under the age of 21 who are behind the wheel.
+Although Illinois enforces the clear, concise laws against drinking and driving, catastrophic tragedies still occur.
+Since 1995, Illinois has enforced its “Zero Tolerance Law” involving underage drinking and driving; meaning no amount of alcohol is allowed for those under the age of 21 who are behind the wheel.
 For those of legal drinking age, the law states:

 (625 ILCS 5/11-501)